zipvilization/Zipvilization/world/solumtools/index.md

 into relevant world information without hiding the technical truth underneath it.

+It can explain territorial capacity.

+Development.

+Population.

+Time.

+World state.

-The exact output must always follow actual state.
+The exact output must always follow actual data and canonical rules.

-A simple interface is not a reduction of rigor.
+> **A simple interface is not a reduction of rigor.**
+>

-It is the result of rigor.
+> **It is the result of rigor.**

 ---